rstacruz/mdx/README.md

 # mdx

 Generic documentation extractor.

-Extensible enough to work with any language that supports comments.
+* Should extensible to work with any language that supports comments

-Here be dragons
+* Outputs documentation in JSON format
+* Prefers Markdown